 There are even more Evangelion similarities to be found, most of which are a little bit too close to be pure coincidence.
 Both episodes start with a character running late to school with a piece of bread sticking out of her mouth.
 There’s an abundance of train imagery.
 The idea of limited fuel really sticks out, as a monster in the first episode stops fighting because its energy supply has run out, and the second episode takes it a bit further, with an energy barrier used to protect Tokyo requiring all power within the Yamanote Line be cut off.

 And just to bring things full circle, there’s yet another reference to an earlier Gainax title: one of the girls shows up to pilot the A.R.I.E.L in a bunny suit straight out of the DAICON films.

 For whatever weaknesses the A.R.I.E.L OAVs have, it’s hard to argue with the apparent popularity of a franchise which spanned nearly twenty years of novels.
 Around the time of the OAV’s production, a number of audio dramas were released, and a quick look on Yahoo!
-Japan Auctions turns up stuff like A.R.I.E.L stickers and pencils — a sign that this title was probably popular at one point and time.
+Japan Auctions turns up stuff like A.R.I.E.L stickers and pencils — a sign that this title was probably popular at one point in time.
 With that said, aside from its place as a curiosity stemming from its connections to Evangelion, it’s not a noteworthy title today.

 There are plenty of other largely uninteresting, mediocre OAVs from the early days of the medium, but most don’t make you feel like you’re watching Evangelion.